Expansion of the National Rugby League: South Island Kea

+The South Island Kea bid team was announced on 14 March 2024, headed by former Rugby New Zealand and NRL chief executive David Moffett.
+The proposed team sought to use Te Kaha stadium as its home ground.
+However, by September 2026, the Moffett-led bid had folded and aligned with a South Island consortium backed by Christchurch Council.

 South Pacific Cyclones

 Following the failed Wellington Orcas bid, the Wellington Rugby League began working on a proposal and business plan for a second New Zealand based team in 2008.
 They proposed a club that would be based in Wellington and divide their games between the New Zealand capital and other locations in New Zealand and the Pacific Islands.